-Copies of the most current North Carolina Residency Manual are available for inspection in the university Residency Classification Office, Joyner Library, and Health Sciences Library.
+Copies of the most current North Carolina residency manual are available for inspection in the university residence classification section of the admissions office, Joyner Library, and Health Sciences Library.
 Students are responsible for being familiar with the contents of this source of regulation.